aeonrex/muber/README.md

 * [rest-engine](https://github.com/t4ks/rest-engine) - API engine and toolkit that bundles [restify](https://www.npmjs.com/package/restify),
     [nconf](https://www.npmjs.com/package/nconf),[mongoose](http://mongoosejs.com/), and utilities

 I split it up this way to really show the separation between the client and the API.
-This is also why I choose Restify over a larger web application framework like Express; I just wanted my API to be an API.
+It makes more maintainable and is good for modular deployments.

 ### How to run:
 ```bash